W/O James Henry Oblein 1602241 RAFVR

 On 3 November, there was an American B29 operation in which 49 aircraft attacked Mahlwagon railway yards on the eastern side of the city.
 This was a really big raid, but no B29s were lost.

 No Liberator raids took place over Rangoon on 3 November.
-However, in daylight on the 4th three RAF Liberator squadrons (215, 355, 356) attacked Insein locomotive workshops, about six miles north of Rangoon Jail.
+However, in daylight on the 4th three RAF Liberator squadrons (215, 355, 356) attacked Insein locomotive workshops, about six miles north of Rangoon Gaol.
 The bomber force was supported by US Lightnings and RAF Thunderbolts.
 This was a big raid.
 No Liberators were lost.

 The next B29 raid over Rangoon was on 14 December, after weather over the primary target in Bangkok led to a change in targets.
 This raid was disastrous in which four B29s were lost.
 The suspect was premature detonation of the bomb load of one of the Superfortresses, immediately after bomb release.
-17 men were killed outright and 29 became PoWs in Rangoon Jail.
-This tragedy was witnessed by many of the PoWs, as the target—the Central Rail Station—was not far from the Jail.
+17 men were killed outright and 29 became PoWs in Rangoon Gaol.
+This tragedy was witnessed by many of the PoWs, as the target—the Central Rail Station—was not far from the Gaol.